External Visual Inspection

 This test evaluates a component's ability to withstand mechanical shocks from drops, handling, and

 transportation without physical damage.
-The specimen does not impact a surface; instead, we apply rapid
+The specimen does not impact directly; instead, we apply rapid

 acceleration changes to induce stress (e.g., the transient acceleration transmitted to door-mounted